Specific Learning Difficulties

 • Study skills workshops open to all students who want to improve their skills.

-• Specialist study skills support on a regular 1:1 basis or in small groups, if you have the relevant the DSA.
+• Specialist study skills support on a regular 1:1 basis or in small groups.

 • Exam arrangements such as extra time, use of a PC, rest breaks, readers, scribes, or something else.
-You will discuss there with an Advisor after we have your assessment report.
+You will discuss with an advisor after we have your assessment report.

 • Dyslexia stickers to attach to your coursework which tell the marker that you are dyslexic, so the marker is able to make allowances for spelling, grammar and punctuation errors where they do not interfere with the meaning.
 Some courses such as teaching qualifications, education courses, social work and some language modules in English are exempt from this policy.